limikael/mikrokat/README.md

 - Multi-platform build targets, currently supports: Cloudflare, Vercel, Fastly and Netlify.
 - Unified API handler - Write a single `onFetch` handler that works across platforms.

-One way of unserstanding mikrokat is that is it similar to [serverless](https://www.serverless.com/), but for [Edge Computing](https://en.wikipedia.org/wiki/Edge_computing).
+One way of unserstanding Mikrokat is that is it similar to [serverless](https://www.serverless.com/), but for [Edge Computing](https://en.wikipedia.org/wiki/Edge_computing).

+Another way to understand Mikrokat is that it is like Docker for edge platforms.
+It provides a consistent way to package, build, and deploy edge applications across Cloudflare, Vercel, Fastly, and Netlify while orchestrating bindable services and environment injection automatically.
+With edge services already auto-scaling, Mikrokat fulfills the orchestration role in spirit by handling service integration, environment injection, and uniform builds across edge environments.

 ## What Problem Does Mikrokat Solve?